hylandnp/CS3013_GROUP_9_PROJECT/README.md

 - Finished most of the SkeletonStreamManager class.

-- Started basic hand position tracking (relative to the game screen).
+- Added simple basic hand position tracking (relative to the game screen) - needs more work on scaling & offsets.